 From concerts and festivals to shows and plays, Vivendi is actively involved in developing strong positions in live entertainment as a key element of the entertainment value chain of which it is present at every stage.
 The Group owns venues in France (L’Olympia, Théâtre de l’Oeuvre) and Africa (CanalOlympia).
 It also owns some 20 festivals globally and has concluded partnerships with numerous others.
 A musical icon, the Abbey Road Studios in London provide a stage for special events.
 Vivendi’s commitment to “live” helps each of its businesses, and Vivendi Talents, to spot, nurture and showcase creative talent.

 Vivendi owns some twenty popular music festivals across the world, including the Blue Note Festival and the Brive Festival in France, Love Supreme and the Sundown Festival in the United Kingdom, Poptopia, UMusic Experience and the L Festival in the USA, and the Universal Music Festival in Spain.
 The Group is also an active partner in other music, comedy and cinema events.
-In France, Olympia Production has arranged tours for popular singers such as Slimane and M Pokora, respectively the winner and a judge on The Voice television show, and has co-produced the musical Jesus, which will premier in France in fall 2017.
+In France, Olympia Production has arranged tours for popular French singers such as Dadju (one of the leading artists in the French new urban R&B generation), Arcadian (semi-finalists in The Voice France in 2016) and Eddy de Pretto and Niska (Universal Music France artists).
 Other artists and comedians on its books include Marina Rollman, Laura Domenge, Guillermo Guiz and Gérémy Crédeville.

 The Olympia and the Théâtre de l’Oeuvre